- Home

 Characteristics of achalasia and detection of pulmonary complications: A comparison of findings in younger and elderly patients

 Authors: Jelena Jankovic, Branislava Milenkovic, Aleksandar Simic, Nenad Ivanovic and Ognjan SkrobicBackground: Achalasia is a rare esophageal motility disorder of unknown etiology, which leads to changes in the pressure and relaxation of the lower esophageal sphincter (LES), affecting peristalsis and contraction of the esophageal body.
 Dysphagia can impact individuals of any age, it is frequent in the elderly.
 Non-specific gastrointestinal symptoms are delayed and can give false diagnoses.
-The aim of this study is to compare clinical presentation and pulmonary complications in younger (Group I) and elderly patients (Group II).
+The aim of this study is Read More - Top

 -